Having carpets and rugs periodically cleaned makes them last longer and

 The vast majority of rugs can tolerate a rigorous cleaning process where

 rugs are immersed in and flushed with water, shampooed, rinsed, and then

-Before cleaning, most firms will try to remove as much dust and dirt as
+Before cleaning, most companies will try to remove as much dust and dirt

 dusters, and/or spraying the rug with compressed air.